 We are teaching students at the elementary, middle, and high school levels.
-In addition and because parent involvement and support is extremely important, we are offering nutrition and gardening education for parents/adults.
+Parent involvement and support is extremely important, we are also offering nutrition and physical activity education for parents/adults.
 The goal is to increase parents’ knowledge of basic nutrition and healthy eating and to encourage them to practice healthy eating behaviors at home.
 This will give children a role model to follow and an opportunity to practice at home the nutrition education concepts learned in their classroom.

 What is SNAP-Ed?

 - SNAP stands for Supplemental Nutrition Assistance Program, and is formally known as the food stamps program.
 SNAP is known as and named “CalFresh” in California.

 - CalFresh offers low-income individuals assistance to purchase food using an Electronic Benefit Transfer (EBT) card that is acceptable at most grocery stores and several farmer’s markets.